 Peter Dreier is the Dr. E.P.
-Clapp Distinguished Professor of Politics, and chair of the Urban and Environmental Policy Department, at Occidental College in Los Angeles.
+Clapp Distinguished Professor of Politics, and the founding chair (1995-2018) of the Urban and Environmental Policy Department, at Occidental College in Los Angeles.
 He joined the Occidental faculty in January 1993 after serving for nine years as Director of Housing at the Boston Redevelopment Authority and senior policy advisor to Boston Mayor Ray Flynn.
 He earned his Ph.D. from the University of Chicago (1977) and his B.A. from Syracuse University (1970).

 In addition to teaching courses on American politics, urban politics and policy, community organizing and leadership, and work and labor, Dreier runs a summer internship program for students interested in housing and community development.
 Since 2008, he has coordinated Campaign Semester, a program that provides Oxy students with a full semester credit to work off-campus on an election campaign.
 It is the only program of its kind in the country.

 For more than three decades he has been involved in urban policy as a scholar, a government official, a journalist, and an activist and organizer.
 Professor Dreier has written widely on American politics and public policy, specializing in urban politics and policy, housing policy, community development, and community organizing.
 He is a frequent speaker on this topics to a wide variety of professional, scholarly, and civic organizations.

 His latest book, The 100 Greatest Americans of the 20th Century: A Social Justice Hall of Fame, was published by Nation Books in 2012.
 It includes profiles of the century’s most effective and influential reformers and radicals, an introduction putting their efforts in historical context, and a brief look into their 21st Century counterparts so far.

 He is coauthor of three other books, and coeditor of another book, about cities and urban policy: